 Employers for Carers

 The Carer Confident benchmarking scheme assists employers to build a supportive and inclusive workplace for staff who are, or will become, carers and to make the most of the talents that carers can bring to the workplace.
-Nottinghamshire Healthcare NHS Foundation Trust have attained Level 1 in this scheme.
+Nottinghamshire Healthcare NHS Foundation Trust is currently working towards the level 2 Carers Confident Accreditation.
 The Carer Confident benchmarking scheme helps employers to build a supportive and inclusive workplace for staff who are, or will become, carers and to make the most of the talents that carers can bring to the workplace.

 More information for staff members can be found on Nottinghamshire Healthcare’s internal intranet pages.